Charles C. Igel

 -

-A voice is only as good as the equipment carrying it.
-And I’m very particular about how a final product sounds.
-I work from a dedicated home studio in Denver, CO.
+A voice is only as good as the equipment carrying it so I’m particular about my studio setup.
+I mostly work from a dedicated home studio.
 The studio is fully sound treated, designed for neutral sound balance (-65db noise floor), and outfitted with high quality recording and mastering equipment.

 Recording Equipment